 A culture of giving back

 While major donors have transformed this city, it’s important to note that the spirit of giving pervades the community.

 According to the Johnson Center’s 2017 report, “Understanding the Philanthropic Character of Communities: Insights from Two West Michigan Communities,” annual per capita giving in Grand Rapids exceeds $1,500 – around $500 more per person than the national average.

-The report cites studies which found that residents of the City of Grand Rapids were more engaged in the community, politics, and philanthropy than the average U.S. citizen.
+One example of this boundary-busting philanthropy is ArtPrize, an international art competition founded by Rick DeVos, grandson of the late Richard and Helen DeVos.
 The report also found that people in Grand Rapids “feel a palpable expectation to give of one’s time or money.”

 At the center of it all, contends the Johnson Center report, is an ethic of giving back and a culture where generosity and service are encouraged, honored, respected and lived.

 A Grand Investment is an ongoing series exploring the business landscape of Grand Rapids.
 Michigan’s fastest growing metro area and one of the nation’s strongest economies, Grand Rapids is fueled by a creative, collaborative spirit that generates global, national and entrepreneurial investment.
 This series highlights leading sectors of the local economy and underscores the city’s suitability for innovation-focused meetings.